Addon Examples

-These examples demonstrate the idiomatic and recommended patterns for working with ScurryPy.
+The following examples demonstrate the idiomatic and recommended patterns when extending ScurryPy.

 Setting Up